Summer Hours–Please Order and Schedule Pickups via our e-Store

-Spring (and with it mud season) has arrived on the farm!
+Summer has arrived on the farm!
 The animals are feeling stir-crazy for summer sunshine and green grass, and we know everyone is feeling eager to head back north to their cabins and enjoy summertime in the Northwoods.

 “What are you doing this year?” is a question we’re hearing, and this page is all about helping answer that question!

 A year into lockdown for the COVID-19 pandemic, we’ve had to make many major changes to keep us, our animals, and you safe and healthy.
 Many changes also were necessary to keep us viable during this difficult time—transitions that have been part of our long-term goals that suddenly became reachable due to the disruption of “normal” caused by pivoting during this crisis.
 We are excited to share and celebrate these shifts and developments with you!

 Through it all, we have remained focused on our vision for a healthy planet and all its inhabitants, guided by integrity and our dedication to purpose.

 Even if the “whats” and “hows” of the Farmstead experience are changing, the “why” remains centrally rooted.
 We’ve refocused on our original intent of being a local foods hub, creating a curated and thoughtful selection of offerings and memberships that focus on whole-diet health and all good choices.
 We’ve refocused our effort towards building community through our membership models and online via virtual educational offerings, continuing to bring forward the Farmstead experience even when we can’t be together in person.
 We’ve also re-grounded in our regenerative farming practices as we’ve been able to spend more time and effort on-farm and create better Farmstead/Farm workload balance.
 Our love of the land, care for our clients, and vision for crafting a better future together is unchanged.